MatejMecka/Stellar-Quest-Python/README.md

 * Challenge 2: Submit a transaction containing 100 operations

 Your challenge today is to successfully orchestrate and submit a transaction stuffed full of 100 operations.

+* Challenge 3: Submit a hash signed transaction

+In today's challenge your task is to add a very specific and special sha256 hash signer to your account and then to submit a second transaction using that signer to remove itself as a signer from the account.
+A sort of one time use key if you will.